Carl Pulfrich Award

 How to nominate

-Winners will be announced during the award ceremony at the 57th Photogrammetric Week (PhoWo) in Stuttgart, Germany 10 September 2019.
+Winners will be announced during the award ceremony at the 57th Photogrammetric Week (PhoWo) in Stuttgart, Germany, on 14 September 2022.
 Criteria for selection of the Carl Pulfrich Award shall not be based upon publications and theoretical research alone but shall also reward the practical implementation of ideas.
-Selection of the Carl Pulfrich Award of candidates who have already been honoured in a similar way or have received an award elsewhere is to be avoided.
-The candidate, who in the opinion of the majority of the award council has the highest overall ranking, is designated the winner.
+The candidate who receive the highest ranking from the award council will be announced the winner of the Carl Pulfrich award, given that the candidate has not received a similar award elsewhere.

 Photogrammetry, remote sensing, and earth imaging professionals may nominate candidates for the Carl Pulfrich Award, including themselves.
 The application criteria include:

 - A one- to three-page statement that justifies the nomination of the Carl Pulfrich Award candidate